Lincoln-cn/JAiRouter/docs/en/security/jwt-authentication.md

 ## Integration with API Key

-JWT authentication can be used simultaneously with API Key authentication:
+JWT authentication can be used alongside API Key authentication:

 ```yaml
 jairouter: